 At Aust and Scratchwood there were simply no other suitable locations, so those services were allowed to be built at junctions.
 Gordano and Exeter soon joined this category, but all other services were built in the conventional online style.

 By the 1980s, highway engineering policy began to place less emphasis on traffic flow and more on environmental considerations.
 Local authorities became more influential and they wanted services to be small.
 In addition, many operators had highlighted the point that they preferred services at junctions because they were cheaper to build and run, meaning they would be paying more rent.
 This was underlined by the Prior Report of 1978.

 The opening of the M25 was a turning point for this.
 In the years leading up to the M25, the Department for Transport had struggled to generate interest in new services.
 The completion of the M25 was rushed, and it and the surrounding roads needed new services urgently.
 To avoid battles over green belt land and complicated studies in to how new services would affect traffic flow, almost every service area built during this period was built at a junction.
 The busier the junction, the better: operators were less hesitant if they knew they'd get a lot of trade.

 In 2008, the Highways Agency put a stop to this, by saying no more services should be built at junctions unless there is no other option available.
-This appeared to change things, but in 2017 Applegreen and Moto both proposed several new offline services.
+They also clarified that they were paying attention to large developments selling fuel and refreshments close to motorways.